 The Unstuck method is designed for people like you–people who want real change.

 Our method has two phases.
 In the first phase, we track down how the pattern began.
 Once that’s figured out, we develop goals and create your customized treatment plan.

 After your treatment plan is in place, we move to the second phase.
 In this phase, we break out our best skills to help you achieve your goals.
 We use advanced EMDR interventions to neutralize the need for the pattern.
 If there’s no need, there’s no pattern ;O)

 Thinking About Going To Couples Counselling?

 Even with the help of a psychologist, couples therapy helps only half the time.
 At a 4 year follow up, the couples who went to couples therapy, had a divorce rate of 38%!

 Our philosophy is that the best work on relationships is done one person at a time.
 Individual therapy is where the magic really happens.
 Curious about why?

-Executive Concierge Services: For When Life Gets In The Way Of Getting The Help You Want.
+Remote Therapy: For When Life Gets In The Way Of Getting The Help You Want.